 When the Zwin inlet silted up in the 15th century, cutting off Bruges’ access to the sea, the city’s rapid decline preserved its medieval architecture.

-Today, it’s one of Europe’s most beautiful medieval cities.
+Today, it’s one of Europe’s most beautiful medieval cities and one of the best destinations for those quaint old-town vibes.

-We have organised this guide into the best things to do in Bruges over 1 and 2 days, so you have an idea what to prioritise if you are short on time.
+We have organised this guide into the best things to do in 1 and 2 days, so you have an idea what to prioritise.

 We have also roughly laid this guide out as an itinerary.
-If you do each day in order as we have them below, you’ll have an excellent 1 or 2-day walking itinerary for Bruges that will allow you to see the best museums, attractions and picturesque locations in the city.
+So, if you do each day in the order listed below, you’ll have an excellent walking itinerary for Bruges.

 Grote Markt (Market Square) is the historic centre of Bruges and a great place to start your visit.

-The Belfry of Bruges, which I suggest you visit next, is on the Grote Markt.
+The Belfry of Bruges, which we suggest you visit next, is on the Grote Markt.

-I was excited to visit the Belfry mainly because it featured in the movie In Bruges, but it also provides you with a great view of Bruges.
+We were excited to visit the Belfry mainly because it was featured in the movie In Bruges, but it also offers a great view of Bruges.

 The tower dates back to the 13th century and features a treasury and a carillon with 47 bells.
-The carillonneur plays on Wednesday, Saturday and Sunday at 11 AM.
+If you want to catch a show, the carillonneur plays on Wednesday, Saturday and Sunday at 11 AM.

 The tower is 83 metres high and involves 366 stairs to reach the top.
-The staircase is extremely narrow.
+Also, the staircase is extremely narrow, so it may not be a good option for everyone.

-The Belfry is included on the Bruges Card, which I recommend getting if you are following this guide (more about this below).
+The Belfry is included on the Bruges Card, which we recommend getting if you are following this guide (more about this below).

-TIMED TICKETS // You need to book a timeslot in advance for the Belfry as visitor numbers are controlled due to the extremely narrow staircase.
+It’s a good idea to book a timeslot in advance for the Belfry as visitor numbers are limited due to the extremely narrow staircase.
+However, we were able to turn up without a reservation and get a timeslot within the next 30 minutes.

-Before my last trip to Bruges, I had no idea the city had a permanent Salvador Dalí exhibition.
-So, I was very excited to find it, and it didn’t disappoint.
+Before our last trip to Bruges, we had no idea the city had a permanent Salvador Dalí exhibition.
+So, this was high on our list, and it didn’t disappoint.

-It’s located in the Belfry building, making it a convenient attraction to visit after seeing the Belfry tower.
+It’s located in the Belfry building, so it’s convenient to visit after you come down from the Belfry tower.

 The exhibition has more than 300 works by Salvador Dalí, the majority of which are paintings and sketches.
 There are also sculptures, engravings, and a few quirky pieces of furniture.